vbutkov/showcase-spring-boot-3/README.md

-The Spring Boot project with junit and integration test
+The Spring Boot project with junit and integration test with spring security